Profiles Contract

 A profile restricts which node types a document may contain, so a host can render untrusted input safely (comments, chat, articles).
 It is applied as an AST transform after parsing and before rendering: a disallowed node is replaced or removed per the profile's action, so the restriction holds across every renderer (HTML, Markdown, plain text, ANSI).

 Profiles are configuration, not syntax — they are not pinned by the conformance corpus.
-This page is therefore the normative contract: every implementation MUST expose the same node-type vocabulary, the same resolution rule, the same four presets, and the same link-policy semantics, so a given profile produces the same allow/deny decision in carve-js, carve-php, and carve-rs. carve-php is the reference; cross-impl parity is verified by golden fixtures, not the corpus.
+This page is therefore the normative contract: every implementation MUST expose the same node-type vocabulary, the same resolution rule, the same four presets, and the same link-policy semantics, so a given profile produces the same allow/deny decision in carve-js, carve-php, and carve-rs. carve-php is the reference for profile golden fixtures; cross-impl parity is verified by those fixtures, not the corpus.

 Node-type vocabulary (normative)